Major Release: You can now generate VPATs® Using AI.

 A Strong Guide to Shopify ADA Compliance

 Shopify website owners have been relentlessly targeted in ADA website compliance lawsuits.
-In fact, many of our clients are Shopify small business owners who have been sued in New York and California.
+In fact, many of our clients are Shopify small business owners who have come to use after being sued in New York and California.

-Shopify owners have been sued for years and the trend is not slowing down as of August 2024.
+Shopify store owners have been sued relentlessly for years with no end in sight as of August 2025.

 Why Do Shopify Store Owners Keep Getting Sued?

-A huge chunk of our clients are Shopify owners and every single one of them has come to us after being sued over website accessibility.
+A huge chunk of our clients are Shopify owners and over 80% of them have come to us after being sued over website accessibility.
+We’ve set out the legal and technical reasons why store owners get sued, but here are some AI generated stats on why Shopify accessibility can make sense from a business POV.

 The general legal reason that Shopify owners are targeted is ecommerce websites are online stores and so it’s easy for plaintiffs’ lawyers to make the case that ecommerce websites fall under one of the 12 categories of places of public accommodations under Title III of the ADA.